AWSW-Modding/AWSW-Modtools/docs/documentation.rst

 Building Documentation
 ----------------------

 The documentation framework used is Sphinx.
-Install Sphinx and run ``make html`` or equivalent in the documentation/ folder.
+To build the documentation, switch the current branch to gh-pages.
+After, execute ``sphinx-build . ..`` in the docs/ directory.
+This would cause all the documentation to be built.
+The resulting files are now in the root project and can be viewed by Github pages.

+*TODO: Make building documentation simpler*